AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 For example, to use ``red`` for state 1, ``green`` for state 2, you could use::

     genericSensor.color = vizInterface.IntVector(vizSupport.toRGBA255("red") + vizSupport.toRGBA255("green"))

+See :ref:`scenarioGroundLocation` for an example of using the generic sensor visualization.